 Treatment for Bladder Prolapse in Wayne, NJ

-Dr. Ali Ghomi is a nationally recognized surgeon specializing in pelvic reconstructive surgery.
+Dr. Ali Ghomi is a nationally recognized surgeon specializing in pelvic reconstructive surgery and provides care to patients in Bergen County, Paramus, and Hackensack.
 If you’re experiencing symptoms of bladder prolapse, contact Dr. Ali Ghomi today to schedule an appointment in Wayne, NJ.
-Give our office a call at (716) 862-1965 or request an appointment through our secure online form.
+Give our office a call at (973) 754-4093 or request an appointment through our secure online form.

 Common Symptoms of Bladder Prolapse